-- Proposal 1: Election of Cynthia A. Arnold, Douglas G. Del Grosso and Christine Y. Yan to the class of directors whose term expires in 2024 (see page 16); - Proposal 2: Advisory approval of our executive compensation (commonly referred to as "say-on-pay") (see page 64); - Proposal 3: Approval of the Cabot Corporation Amended and Restated 2017 Long-Term Incentive Plan (see page 66); - Proposal 4: Ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending September 30, 2021 (see page 76); and - Any other business properly coming before the meeting.
+- Proposal 1: Election of Michael M. Morrow, Sue H. Rataj, Frank A. Wilson, and Matthias L. Wolfgruber to the class of directors whose term expires in 2025 (see page 17); - Proposal 2: Advisory approval of our executive compensation (commonly referred to as "say-on-pay") (see page 66); - Proposal 3: Ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending September 30, 2022 (see page 69); and - Any other business properly coming before the meeting.